Listen to: Devil Red

 From Necessity to Sport

-In its earliest telling, the hunt was necessity’s child.
+In its earliest telling, the hunt belonged to necessity.
 Farmers, their flocks vulnerable to hunger’s marauder, called upon horse and hound to protect hearth and kin.
-It was a grim labour, blood for bread, and none would think to call it sport.
-But the deer waned, and the fox was made to wear the mantle of quarry.
-The creature, sly and russet, became both villain and victim, the chosen scapegoat upon which gentry and yeoman alike could exercise their pursuit.
-What began as protection transmuted into spectacle.
+It was a grim labour, blood for bread, and few would have thought to call it sport.

 Grandeur and Blood Beneath the Cavalcade